Khloe Kardashian Stuns In See-Through Crop Top

-Khloe Kardashian looked casual and chic on Thursday night as she stepped out to celebrate the birthday of her sister Kylie Jenner’s boyfriend, Travis Scott.
+Khloe Kardashian looked casual and chic on Thursday night as she stepped out to celebrate Travis Scott’s birthday.

-According to The Daily Mail, Khloe Kardashian dressed down for the event, which had an Avengers: Endgame theme.
-The Keeping Up With the Kardashians star rocked black and red for the party, much like her famous sisters.
+According to The Daily Mail, Khloe Kardashian dressed down for the event, one which had an Avengers: Endgame theme.
+The Keeping Up with the Kardashians star rocked black and red for the party, much like her famous sisters.

-In photos from the night, Khloe is seen sporting a skimpy black crop top, which was made from a sheer material that allowed fans to see through to her sexy black bra underneath.
+In photos from the night in question, Khloe is seen sporting a skimpy black crop top which was made from a sheer material, one that allowed fans to see her sexy black bra beneath.

 Kardashian paired the racy crop top with a pair of high-waisted jeans and some gray sneakers.
-Khloe also added to the ensemble by sporting a long, black coat and a red beanie on her head.
+Khloe also added to the ensemble by sporting a long black coat and a red beanie on her head.

-Kardashian accessorized by holding a black leather handbag over her arm, donning a large diamond ring, and a gold chain with a cross pendant around her neck.
-She also wore a pair of oversize, black sunglasses, even though it was dark outside.
+Kardashian accessorized by holding a black leather handbag over her arm, donning a large diamond ring, and wearing a gold chain with a cross pendant around her neck.
+She also wore a pair of oversized black sunglasses — even though it was dark outside.

-Khloe’s long fingernails were painted red, and she wore a full face of makeup for the event, which included darkened eyebrows and dramatic pink blush on her cheeks, adding a touch of light pink color to her lips.
+Khloe’s long fingernails were painted red, and she wore a full face of makeup for the event.
+Her makeup look included darkened eyebrows and dramatic pink blush on her cheeks, adding a touch of light pink color to her lips.

 As previously reported by The Inquisitr, Khloe Kardashian has been going through a hard time in recent months.
-The reality star and her baby daddy, Tristan Thompson, split back in February following rumors that he had hooked up with Kylie Jenner’s best friend, Jordyn Woods.
+The reality star and her baby daddy, Tristan Thompson, split back in February.
+The split followed rumors that he had hooked up with Kylie Jenner’s best friend, Jordyn Woods.

 Now, the couple are working on their co-parenting relationship for their daughter, True.
 However, things may not be going well.
 Sources tell Hollywood Life that Khloe allegedly wants full custody of the little girl.